auto-mat/klub/docs/API.md

 `http://localhost:8000/api/frontend/my_events/`

+Note: Answers to additional questions should be put into the field `summary`.

 The field `type__slug`, refers to an interaction type which must be manually configured in the admin at the URL:

 `http://localhost:8000/interactions/interactiontype/`